We use cookies to optimize our website & deliver you the best service

 ]

 If a donor is not taking anticoagulant medications and is solely on iron supplements, they may be eligible to donate.
-However, eligibility also depends on other factors, so it's best to consult with the donation center for a definitive answer.
+However, eligibility depends on other factors, so it is best to consult with the donation center for a definitive answer.

 What type of medical screening is required?